bioperl/bioperl.github.io/howtos/Advanced_BioPerl.md

 Learn How to Provide Good Feedback
 ----------------------------------

 This ranges from giving very accurate bug reports through to pointing out design issues in a constructive manner (not *this sucks*).
-If you find a problem, then providing a patch using diff or a work around is a great thing to do - the author/maintainer of the module will love you for it.
+If you find a problem, then providing a patch using `diff` or a work around is a great thing to do.

 Providing "I used XXX and it did just what I wanted it to do" feedback is also really great.
 Developers generally only hear about their mistakes.
 To hear about successes gives everyone a warm glow.